-HS2: 'Crazy' not to review project due to soaring costs - Shapps
+HS2: 'Crazy' not to review project over soaring costs - Shapps

 The government has so far refused to commit to the current plans.

+The last official estimate on HS2 costs, excluding the cancelled Eastern section, added up to about £71bn.

-The prime minister and the chancellor have been discussing the future of the Birmingham to Manchester leg of the project against a backdrop of spiralling costs.
+The prime minister and the chancellor have been discussing the future of the Birmingham to Manchester leg of the project against the backdrop of spiralling costs.

-Speaking on the BBC's Laura Kuenssberg programme, Mr Shapps said that no decision had been taken as of yet.
+But speaking on the BBC's Laura Kuenssberg programme, Mr Shapps said that no decision had been taken as of yet.

 "We do have to respond to the budgets," he said.

-"We've been not only hit by the coronavirus, but the war in Ukraine... any responsible government has to ask whether that sequencing still stacks up for what the country requires."
+"We've been not only been hit by the coronavirus, but the war in Ukraine... any responsible government has to ask whether that sequencing still stacks up for what the country requires."

-The former prime minister Boris Johnson has warned against "mutilating" the project in a letter to Rishi Sunak.
+Former prime minister Boris Johnson has warned, however, against "mutilating" the project in a letter to Rishi Sunak.

+It was under Mr Johnson's government that HS2 - intended to link London, the Midlands and the north of England - was given the green light to start construction in 2020.

+The first part of HS2, between west London and Birmingham, is in mid-construction.

+Cabinet minister Grant Shapps said on Sunday it would be "irresponsible" to carry on pumping money in on that basis and that there was a "perfectly legitimate question" about the "sequencing" of the high-speed rail line.

+Mr Shapps also suggested that HS2 was not the "be all and end all" for rail connectivity and said the government had spent £22bn on transport in the north of England since 2010.

-It comes as more than 80 companies and business leaders sought clarity over the commitment to HS2 on Saturday.
+But more than 80 companies and business leaders sought clarity over the commitment to HS2 on Saturday.

 In a letter to the government, they expressed "deep concern" over "the constant uncertainty" that "plagues" the project.